erickveil/erickveil.github.com/_posts/2017-03-20-How-To-Mount-Remote-Linux-File-Systems.md

 There's no simpler way that I see to pull this feature off.
 I suppose we will file this under "security vs. convenience".

+## Drawbacks

+The file system is just mounted.
+If the server's hard drive dies, those files are gone.
+It's not distributed like an actual cloud server would be.
+I highly reccomend periodic, automatic, off-site backup of your files.
+[There are a lot of solutions for this.](http://www.techrepublic.com/blog/10-things/10-outstanding-linux-backup-utilities/)

 ## Sources

 [https://github.com/libfuse/sshfs](https://github.com/libfuse/sshfs)